-Here are some ways to take care of your power cord:
+Here are some ways to take care of your AC adapter:

-- Do not step on the power cord or place heavy objects on top of it.
+- · Do not connect the power cord to any other device. - Do not step on the power cord or place heavy objects on top of it.
 Route the power cord and any cables away from where people walk. - When unplugging the power cord, do not pull on the cord itself but pull on the plug. - The total ampere ratings of the equipment plugged in should not exceed the ampere rating of the cord if you are using an extension cord.
 Also, the total current rating of all equipment plugged into a single wall outlet should not exceed the fuse rating.